canjs/canjs/component/view-model.md

 @description

 Provides or describes a [can.Map] constructor function or `can.Map` instance that will be used to retrieve values found in the component's [can.Component::template template].
-The map instance is initialized with values specified by the component element's attributes.
+The map instance is initialized with values specified by attributes set on the component's HTML element.

 __Note:__ This page documents behavior of components in [can.stache]. [can.mustache] behaves slightly differently.
 If you want the behavior of components with [can.mustache],